 Alkaline cleaners are effective at removing stains from grout.
-You can buy commercial products, such as washing soda, to easily clean the grout.
+To quickly clean the grout, you can buy commercial products, such as washing soda.

-Use a sponge to apply the recommended amount of solution to the grout and leave it for a few minutes.
-Scrub vigorously until the stains are gone and finish off by rinsing the area thoroughly with clean water.
+Use a sponge to apply the recommended solution to the grout and leave it for a few minutes.
+Scrub vigorously until the stains are gone, and finish off by rinsing the area thoroughly with clean water.
 Use a clean sponge to remove excess water and solution, then dry the area with a clean towel or cloth.

 Cleaning grout with a steam cleaner is an easy and effective way to restore your grout lines.
-If you have back problems or experience difficulty bending to scrub, a steam cleaner is the best option for you.
+If you have back problems or experience difficulty bending to scrub, a steam cleaner is the best option.

-The hot temperature will also kill bacteria and mold while blasting away dirt and grime without chemicals (12).
-This makes a steam cleaner an excellent choice for families with young children where harsh chemicals can be extra harmful.
+The hot temperature will also kill bacteria and mold while blasting dirt and grime without chemicals (8).

 Press the trigger to pump steam into the grout.
 Then scrub vigorously with the brush.
 Repeat until dirt, grime or mold is loose.

-Use a clean rag, cloth or sponge to wipe away the gunk that comes out of the grout.
-If it’s extra dirty, use a mop and clean water to finish off the job.
+Use a clean rag, cloth, or sponge to wipe away the loosened gunk.
+If it’s extra dirty, use a mop and clean water to finish the job.

-Steam cleaning grout shouldn’t remove the sealer unless the sealant is water-based.
+Steam cleaning grout shouldn’t remove the sealant unless it’s water-based.
 The steam will also not loosen or damage tiles.
-If you’re cleaning natural stone, make sure you keep the process as dry as possible by wiping each section as you finish.
+If you’re cleaning natural stone, keep the process as dry as possible by wiping each section as you finish.

-Ammonia is effective at disinfecting your tiles and grout while removing stubborn dirt and stains.
-However, you must always start by opening windows or doors — maybe even turn on a fan to create good ventilation in the room.
-Also, protect yourself by wearing rubber gloves and safety glasses (13).
+Ammonia effectively disinfects your tiles and grout while removing stubborn dirt and stains.
+However, you must always start by opening windows or doors or turning on a fan.
+Also, wear rubber gloves and safety glasses (9).

-Start by mixing equal parts of ammonia and water in a bucket or container.
+Mix equal amounts of ammonia and water in a bucket or container.
 Dip a nylon brush or sponge in the mixture and apply it to the grout.
 Then scrub vigorously until the original color of the grout is restored and stains are gone.

 Rinse the entire area using clean water and a sponge.
 Finish off by drying the floor using a clean towel.